 Line 3.12 – Contributions for Benefit Plans for Agents

-Include: Contributions by company for pension and total and permanent disability benefits, life insurance benefits, accident, health, hospitalization, medical, surgical, or other temporary disability benefits under a self-administered or trusteed plan or for the purchase of annuity or insurance contracts.
+Include: Contributions by reporting entity for pension and total and permanent disability benefits, life insurance benefits, accident, health, hospitalization, medical, surgical, or other temporary disability benefits under a self-administered or trusteed plan or for the purchase of annuity or insurance contracts.

-Appropriation or any other assignment of funds by company in connection with any benefit plan of the types enumerated herein, e.g., the net periodic postretirement benefit cost, whether it be defined in terms of specified benefits or in terms of monetary amounts.
+Appropriation or any other assignment of funds by reporting entity in connection with any benefit plan of the types enumerated herein, e.g., the net periodic postretirement benefit cost, whether it be defined in terms of specified benefits or in terms of monetary amounts.

 Earned amounts related to employee stock option plans.